Silex/rocketjob/why.md

 so that they can get that business critical job out first, instead of having to wait for other jobs of the same type/priority to finish first.

-Since [rocketjob][0] uploads the entire file, or all data for processing it does not require jobs to store the data in other databases.
+With `rocketjob-pro` it can upload the entire file, or all the data required for processing the job and does not necessitate jobs having to store their data elsewhere.
-Additionally, [rocketjob][0] supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive from being exposed either at rest in the data store, or in flight as it is being read or written to the backend data store.
+Additionally, `rocketjob-pro` supports encryption and compression of any data uploaded into Sliced Jobs to ensure PCI compliance and to prevent sensitive information from being exposed either at rest in the data store, or in flight as it is being read or written to the backend data store.
 Often large files received for processing contain sensitive data that must not be exposed